bUnit-dev/bUnit/MIGRATION.md

 This document describes the changes that need to be made to migrate from bUnit 1.x to 2.x.

 ## Removal of `GetChangesSinceFirstRender` and `GetChangesSinceLastRender` methods
-The `GetChangesSinceFirstRender` and `GetChangesSinceLastRender` methods have been removed from `IRenderedComponent<TComponent>`.
+The `GetChangesSinceFirstRender` and `GetChangesSinceLastRender` methods have been removed from `RenderedComponent<TComponent>`.
 There is no one-to-one replacement for these methods, but the general idea is to select the HTML in question via `Find` and assert against that.

 Alternatively, the `IRenderFragment` still offers the `OnMarkupUpdated` event, which can be used to assert against the markup after a render.